 First and foremost, my take on cleaning turkey wings!

 Ok so some folks dont clean their meats because they believe doing so can cause the spread of germs.
-But I was raised up cleaning my meat.
-My grandma always did so and so did my mom.
-So here’s how i prep my turkey wings before baking them.
+But I was raised up cleaning my meats.
+My grandma always did and so did my mom.
+So here’s how I prep my turkey wings before baking them.

-- I simply place them in a large glass bowl, big enough to hold all 4 lbs of turkey wings.
+- Place them in a large glass bowl, big enough to hold all 4 lbs of turkey wings.

-- Lastly, after covering them with cool water and add a few tablespoons of salt, lemon juice, or vinegar.
+- Add a few tablespoons of salt, lemon juice, or vinegar.
 Sometimes, I use a combination of the 3.

-- I find that lemon juice brightens the meat and is the best option if you’re preparing old turkey wings that may be frost bite due to sitting in the freezer to long and may have changed in color.
+Lemon juice brightens the meat and is the best option if you’re preparing old turkey wings that may be frost bite due to sitting in the freezer to long.
+When this happens, sometimes the color of the meat changes.

 Getting the turkey wings nice and tender

-The tenderness is probably the most important thing when it comes to turkey wings.
-I dont think I know any person who loves turkey wings who wants their meat tough.
-Meat juicy tender meat falling off the bone is what makes a great turkey wing.
+Tenderness is probably the most important thing when it comes to turkey wings.
+I dont think anyone who loves turkey wings wants their meat tough.
+Moist juicy tender meat falling off the bone is what makes a great turkey wing.

 Making sure the baking pan/dish is fully covered with no cracks on the sides is key to locking in the moisture so it doesn’t escape.
 So make sure your wings are tightly sealed under the aluminum foil.

-The skin is most of our favorite part of the wings.
-Nothing better than that turkey skin but you want it nice and brown, it looks more appetizing and you want it crispy.
-Nothing more repulsive than light soft and soggy skin.
+The skin is most of our favorite part of the wing.
+Nothings better than that turkey’s skin but you want it nice and brown; it looks more appetizing when it’s brown and crispy.
+Nothing worst than light soft and soggy skin on a turkey wing.

-You dont want to bake the turkey wings under 400 F for too long though because you dont want to dry the meat out.
-So if you find that after about 45-50 minutes tops, the turkey wings aren’t as brown as you like them (which shouldn’t happen) place them in the broiler for a few minutes.
+You don’t want to bake the wings at 400 F for too long because you don’t want to dry the meat out.
+So if you find that after about 45-50 minutes the turkey wings aren’t as brown as you like them, (which shouldn’t happen) place them in the broiler for a few minutes.

 -